• Homepage

 We often overestimate the risks and underestimate our abilities when it comes to fear.

-This is why you should always imagine what your worst-case scenario is, no matter your goals.
+This is why you should always imagine your worst-case scenario, no matter your goals.

 What will actually happen if you fail?